aalmada/MetaWear.Droid/README.md

 # MetaWear.Droid
-MbientLabs MetaWear bindings for .NET
+MbientLabs MetaWear Android API bindings for Xamarin This bindings allow its use in Xamarin.Forms and Xamarin.Android projects.